 We were at a sidewalk cafe in Guanajato sipping on our lattes and watching people go by.
 The cafe was busy and next to us was a group of about 10 local men who’d pushed their tables together and were laughing and joking while drinking their morning coffee.
 They were all well-dressed, middle-class men in their 50s and 60s.

-A filthy man with a torn shirt and hair so matted it looked like a dirty sponge, plopped down at the one open table and started playing his guitar and singing in a manner that would make a dog wimper and take refuge under the table.
+A filthy man with a torn shirt and hair so matted it looked like a dirty sponge, plopped down at the one open table and started playing his guitar and singing.
+He sounded like a wounded animal and all the street dogs ran away and hid at the sound of his voice.
 In Mexico, musicians often play songs at restaurants and then walk around asking for donations.
 I usually give a few pesos to these guys because they add atmosphere.
 This guy was such a bad singer that I almost paid him to stop!

 After playing just one tortured song, He walked around to the other tables asking for tips and came to us last.
 I shrugged my shoulders and said no.

 The dirty musician spun around, angrily thew some cookies on the ground and started yelling with flailing arms at all the men in the cafe.
 No one gave him any money, and he was not happy.

 The old man at the head of the adjacent table jumped up and immediately started yelling back at the musician.
 All the other men just kept sipping their coffee and continued chatting as if nothing was happening.
 Kristi and I stared on with amazement.